Spiking Structured State Space Model for Monaural Speech Enhancement: Conclusion

 \section{Conclusion}

 In conclusion, our paper introduces Spiking-S4, a lightweight SNN-based model designed for speech enhancement.
-It is the first work that applies the structured state space model to speech enhancement and combines it with the spiking neural networks.
+It is the first work that combines the structured state space model with the spiking neural networks and apply it to speech enhancement.
 Evaluation on two datasets demonstrates that our Spiking-S4 achieves competitive results with the ANN models while showing superior computation efficiency.